NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 ### 1. Surah 4:157 — The Crucifixion Denied

 > “And [for] their saying, ‘Indeed, we have killed the Messiah, Jesus, the son of Mary, the messenger of Allah.’
-And they did not kill him, nor did they crucify him—but it was made to appear so…”
+And they did not kill him, nor did they crucify him — but it was made to appear so…”

 #### Our Analysis

 The Injil is unequivocal: the crucifixion of ‘Isa (Jesus) is a **central historical and theological event**.
-It is not peripheral—it is the very means by which redemption is understood (see the Injil accounts in Matthew, Mark, Luke, and John).
+It is not peripheral — it is the very means by which redemption is understood (see the Injil accounts of Matthew, Mark, Luke, and John).

 To deny the crucifixion is to **contradict the core of the Injil message**.

 Therefore:

 - This verse cannot originate from the same divine source that revealed the Injil.
 - It reflects a **later theological insertion**, possibly influenced by sectarian disputes or political motivations seeking to distance the emerging religion from Christian doctrine.

 Thus, we affirm:
-**The original Qur’an would have confirmed—not denied—the crucifixion.**
+**The original Qur’an would have confirmed — not denied—the crucifixion.**

 ---